-Our implementation contains a code generator (DemFGen) that statically merges structural, behavioral, and data-generic descriptions into class definitions, with particular support for modularity and generics.
-Generated classes are, by design, well suited for use with a dynamic parametrized traversal library that supports three aspects of functional traversals: contexts, folding, and control.
+As a compromise, we present a functional extension of Adaptive Programming [16, 17] (AP-F), supported by a library and set of tools (collectively called DemeterF [8]) that provide a safe form of static and dynamic AOP over data structure traversals.
+A code generator (DemFGen) statically merges structural, behavioral, and data-generic descriptions into class definitions, with particular support for modularity and generics.
+Generated classes are, by design, well suited for use with a dynamic parametrized traversal library (DemeterF) that supports three aspects of functional traversals: contexts, folding, and control.
 Traversal contexts can be functionally updated for sub-components at specific types and recursive traversal results can be folded into a single return value.
 The control aspect guides the generic traversal function through the data structure, while a custom multiple dispatch dynamically chooses functions (methods) from the aspects based on their declared signatures and the types of recursive sub-traversal results.
 Programmers can provide each aspect separately, while types capture the dependencies between them, assuring that the traversal computation cannot "go wrong".

 A particular advantage of our functional traversal organization is the ease at which we can parallelize a seemingly sequential computation.
 In addition to sequential traversals, DemeterF contains a parallel traversal class that executes the traversal of fields independently in separate threads.
 Implicit synchronization gives the traversal the ability to provide plugable heuristics for branching to limit the overhead of extraneous thread creation.
-Though we have only begun to explore library optimizations, the parallel nature of DemeterF traversals allows us to make up for some of slowdowns associated with reflection.
-Limited experiments with DemeterF have shown average improvements of 20% using our Java version on a dual-core system, with up to 40% using our C# version.
+Though we have only begun to explore library optimizations, the parallel nature of DemeterF traversals allows us to make up for some of slowdowns associated with Java reflection.
+Limited experiments with DemeterF have shown average improvements of 20% on a dual-core system, with up to 40% using our C# version.

-As proof of our system's usability, our class generator is written using the traversal library and is now used to generate its own structures.
+As proof of our system's usability, the class generator (Dem-FGen) is written using our traversal library and is now implemented in itself.
 Our type checker is written using the generator and the library, and has been used to ensure that added features and changes to the DemeterF structures remain safe with respect to the traversal based implementation.
-We have also used the DemeterF system successfully in both graduate and undergraduate level classes at Northeastern University with students implementing various programming language problems and artificial market simulations.
+We have also used the DemeterF system successfully in both graduate and undergraduate level classes at Northeastern University, implementing various programming language problems and artificial market simulations.

 The rest of this paper is organized as follows: Section 2 introduces a motivating example and compares other solutions to our approach.
 Section 3 details DemeterF parametrized functional traversals, our type checking, and discusses preliminary parallel traversal results.
 Section 4 describes our class generator DemFGen, and Section 5 presents a more complex DemeterF example of an expression compiler.
-We review related work in Section 6, and conclude in Section 7 with an outline of future work.
+We review related work in Section 6, and conclude in Section 7 with a suggestion of future work.